Reliable test results

 Thus, in addition to testing symptoms, (proving symptoms), clinically observed conditions are extremely important.
 Again, the sensitivity of the clinician determines the value of clinical data.
 Today, both the tester’s and the clinician’s names are shown in the computer records of remedy descriptions.
-It is also possible, when researching curative remedies, it is possible to limit information to the most reliable sources.
+Also, when researching curative remedies, it is possible to limit information to the most reliable sources.

-All homeopaths agree that certain remedies are highly reliable in their provings.
-Furthermore, those classical medicines cover most of common current medical conditions.
+All homeopaths agree that the tests of certain remedies are highly reliable.
+Furthermore, those classical medicines cover most common current medical conditions.
 They are as reliable as they were 200 years ago.

 Nevertheless, to meet current medical needs, modern homeopaths use the backbone data of the most reliable tests as models to re-test some medicines.
 They also research ways to use modern technology to use testing and clinical data to meet current needs.
 For example, drugs such as antibiotics, steroid and hormone treatment cause medical complications that did not exist in the past.
 Because current medical conditions have changed since Hahnemann’s time 200 years ago, many modern homeopaths look for other reliable ways to counter-test remedies.

 The research that is necessary to select a curative medicine is much like a healthy spine.
 It must be strong and flexible.
 Following this metaphor, clinic studies are similar to the blind man.
 Only by only feeling the bumps on the elephant’s back, the blind man cannot imagine the structure of the elephant’s spine.
 To a beginner in homeopathy, my description of reliable information about medicine must feel like those bumps.
 The homeopathy has a strong structure that professional homeopaths manipulate because they know that the structure is flexible.